hackimov/jspreadsheet/README.md

 # usage
 include crack.js to your page, or paste all of code to console and call generateLicense function

-call function generateLicense with your need license params
+call function generate license with your need license params

 ## params
 - [first arg] - license owner name (string)